nuvias-uc/packaging-example/README.md

 * **dput.cf** - Config file for `dput`, used in Dockerfile
 * **git-snapshot** - Shell script used by build-snapshot to generate a temporary version number in the debian changelog

+## Licensing
+All SIPHON original code is licensed under the MIT license.
+Code derived from dh-virtualenv-mold - specifically the `debian/rules` file - is licensed under the Apache v2 license as indicated in the header of the file.

 ## Influences
 * [jenkins-debian-glue](https://github.com/mika/jenkins-debian-glue)